yassine-hamoudi/labri/README.md

-# Add seminars
+# How to add a seminar

-- Open file _data/seminar.yml
+- Enter the description into the file _data/seminar.yml